Mantachie wins battle of Mustangs over Strayhorn

-WALNUT - Mantachie and Strayhorn squared off in back-to-back contest in the Division 1-2A basketball tournament and the Mustangs from Itawamba County came away with the sweep.
-Mantachie girls won 65-48 and the boys won the nightcap 71-51.
+Mantachie and Strayhorn squared off in back-to-back contests in the Division 1-2A basketball tournament last Tuesday, and the Mustangs from Itawamba County came away with the sweep.
+Mantachie’s girls won 65-48 and the boys won the nightcap 71-51.

-Mantachie girls used a strong run in the third quarter to take their game as they outscored Strayhorn 23-9 and break open a tightly contest game with a 51-34 lead after three.
+Mantachie girls used a strong run in the third quarter to break open a tightly contested game against Strayhorn.

-Madison Jones was red-hot for Mantachie during the quarter as she hit for 11 points.

 Strayhorn led 12-11 after the first quarter, but Mantachie took the lead at the half by a 28-25 margin.

+Madison Jones was red-hot for Mantachie during the third quarter, hitting 11 points.
+After three, the Mantachie’s Lady Mustangs led 51-34.

-Mantachie was led by a quartet of players in double figures.
+A quartet of players led Mantachie into double figures.
 McKinley Montgomery was the leading scorer with 18 points.
 Darby Pitts hit for 17 points including three 3-pointers.
-Jones finished her night's work with 14 points and Ella Pitts scored 10 points.
+Jones finished her night’s work with 14 points and Ella Pitts scored 10 points.

-Kaniya Readus led Strayhorn with 18 points and Taylor Sexton finished with 16 points.
+The win advanced Mantachie (17-8) to to Thursday’s semifinal against New Site.
+The Lady Royals won that contest, 71-42.

 (B) Mantachie 71, Strayhorn 51